 Founded by Ranjit Punja, Gowri Mukherjee and Rajasundaram Sudarshan in 2011, Credit Mantri is a credit facilitator which uses data and technology to help people make better financial decisions.
 It provides an Equifax credit score that is one of the four credit bureaus authorized in India by the RBI.

 Headquartered in Mumbai, Mswipe provides software solutions and payment devices to merchants.
 Mswipe works with all kinds of bank accounts; hence, merchants don’t have to open a new account for their devices.
-The company was funded in 2011 by Manish Patel.
+The company was founded in 2011 by Manish Patel.